caocscar/ConnectedVehicleDocs/SPaTdocumentation.md

 ## Summary
 This document describes the UMTRI Signal, Phase and Timing (SPaT) filtered dataset that is available on Flux through Globus Connect.
-The data represents the SPaT messages that are transmitted by Roadside Equipment (RSE) devices in the Plymouth corridor.
+The data represents the SPaT messages that are transmitted by Roadside Equipment (RSE) devices in the Plymouth Road corridor.

 RxDevice|Location
 ---|---
 18010|Plymouth and Barton
+18012|Plymouth and Traverwood
 18013|Plymouth and Nixon
 18014|Plymouth and Huron Parkway
 18015|Plymouth and Green
-18016|Plymouth and Murfin
+18022|Plymouth and Murfin

 Category|Value
 ---|---
-RxDevices|5
+RxDevices|6
 Date Range|2015-03-14 to 2016-12-31 (Note: There is no data available earlier in 2015)

 ## Data Filtering
 No filtering has bee done to the dataset with the exception of choice of RSE devices.

 **Note**: For space considerations, not all available SPaT messages were uploaded to the Safety Pilot Database.

+## File Content Description
+Each file is comma delimited.
+Files do not have any column headers.

+## File Naming Convention
+Files are organized based on the day and RxDevice.
+The top level folder(s) is named `TripStart\spat`.
+The files are labeled `TripStart_4####_180##.csv` where 4#### represents the TripStart day and 180## represents the RxDevice.

 ## Data Size
 The total size of the dataset is about 1.0 TB (uncompressed).